-- 1. The CHARON-VAX license key restricts the maximum emulated memory, i.e. CHARON-VAX/XM is limited to 128MB, CHARON-VAX/XK is limited to 256MB and CHARON-VAX/XL is limited to 512MB of memory. - 2.
-The emulated VAX model may be limited.
-For example the standard versions of the MicroVAX 3600/3900 and VAXserver 3600/3900 are limited to a maximum of 64 MB. - 3.
-The version of your operating system may not support the maximum memory offered by your CHARON-VAX license. - 4.
-The original VAX may have had less memory and thus the operating system may need to be reconfigured to take advantage of the extended memory.
+- The CHARON-VAX license key restricts the maximum emulated memory, i.e. CHARON-VAX/XM is limited to 128MB, CHARON-VAX/XK is limited to 256MB and CHARON-VAX/XL is limited to 512MB of memory. - 2.
+The emulated VAX/PDP11 model may be limited.
+For example the standard versions of the MicroVAX 3600/3900 and VAXserver 3600/3900 are limited to a maximum of 64 MB, PDP11/93 and PDP11/94 are limited to a maximum of 4MB. - 3.
+The version of your operating system may not support the maximum memory offered by your CHARON-VAX/CHARON-PDP11 license. - 4.
+The original VAX/PDP11 may have had less memory and thus the operating system may need to be reconfigured to take advantage of the extended memory.

-3.17.5.
+3.20.5.
 Set the default VAX console

 The default VAX console is connected to the 4th port (#3) of the QUART adapter and connected to the putty.exe emulator provided as a part of the kit.
-The Putty emulator is started by calling it in the following way: "putty.exe -load OPA0":
+The Putty emulator is started by calling it in the following way: "putty.exe -load OPAO":